datacarpentry/image-processing/setup.md

 ## Setup instructions for the Image Processing workshop

-We are using a virtual Linux machine for this workshop, since the computer vision libraries we use can be difficult to install and configure.
+We are using a virtual Linux machine (VM) for this workshop, since the computer vision libraries we use can be difficult to install and configure.
 This allows you to run our "standard" computer, regardless of your specific Windows, Mac, or Linux computer.
-The following discussion block contains the details regarding our machine and its pre-installed software suite.
+The files need to set up the VM are on a thumb drive, or can be downloaded from the Web (although the download will take a very long time).
+To set up the VM, follow these instructions.

 > ## Virtual machine details
 >